NixOS/moderation/moderation-log.md

+nrdxp has been suspended on all platforms for regularly heating debates on GitHub and Discourse.

 @nixosmodspuppet:matrix.org was banned on Matrix for making the impression they would represent the nixos moderation team.

 hacscred was banned on GitHub for repeatedly showing hostile interactions with our contributor base.